ScalaInc/node-omron-hvc-p2/README.md

 $ npm install node-omron-hvc-p2
 ```

 The node-omron-hvc-p2 requires an image processing module in order to create images captured by the HVC-P2.
 For Linux and Mac, the [node-gd](https://github.com/y-a-v-a/node-gd) is required.
-For Windows, the [lwip](https://github.com/EyalAr/lwip) is required.
+For Windows, the [jimp](https://https://github.com/oliver-moran/jimp) or (blargh - yechh) [lwip](https://github.com/EyalAr/lwip) is required.

 If you don't need to get images captured by the HVC-P2, the image processing modules are not required.